-The IMAG Academy plans to be at capacity in 5 years with 750 enrolled students.
-The grade configuration of the IMAG will be K-12 following a primary (K-6) and secondary (7-12) model with K-1, 6, and 7-12 in the first year.
-Our organizational chart (Attachment Q) provides the lines of authority.
-Leadership Team: School Director, Academic Coaches, Counselors, Registrar, Business Manager Academic Team: School Director, Academic Coaches, Educators (Core, Specialty, and ELL) and Assistants School Operations: SASA, Project Coordinator, Student-Parent Services Coordinator, Account Clerk, and Facility Care personnel.
-Our IT services will be provided by a contracted service.
-Although our staffing plan includes positions for a Business Manager, Registrar and an Account Clerk, we have signed memorandum of agreements with several essential partners; Ho'okako'o Corp and Athlos Academies.
-Further discussions will determine resulting roles and responsibilities.
-See Attachment AA for details.
+IMAG Academy plans to be at capacity in 65 years with 600 enrolled students.
+The grade configuration of the IMAG will be K-12 following a primary (K-5) and secondary (6-12) model with K-7 in the first year.
+Our organizational chart (Attachment M) provides the lines of authority.

+Leadership Team: School Director, Academic Coaches, Counselors, Ho'okako'o, Registrar Academic Team: School Director, Academic Coaches, Educators (Core, Specialty, and ELL) and Assistants

+School Operations: SASA, Project Coordinator, Student-Parent Services Coordinator, Account Clerk, and Facility Care personnel.
+IT services will be provided via contractor.

-Although we will only have 225 students, a full cadre of services will be needed to accommodate our decision to provide a multi-age primary and secondary school for our transition grades for our area.
-The following positions are in direct support in providing both academic and social emotional support to our students and classroom teaching staff.
-We will start the year with 21 full time equivalent positions (FTEs) to provide educational services to 75 primary (K-1, 6) and 150 secondary (7-9).
+We will start the year with 19.5 full time equivalent positions (FTEs) to provide educational services to 150 primary (K-5) and 50 secondary (6-7).

 Refer to the Staffing chart (Attachment F) for a rationale to our decisions.